tombolaltd/ecs-monitor/README.md

 #### development

 To run the app in development, first you need to create a file in the app root directory called devCredentials.json.
 This is to supply the app with aws credentials.
 The file won't be source controlled.
-It's a single object with 2 properties;
+It's a single object with 2 properties:

 ```
 {